Your big journey along the Great Silk Road !

 Ekibastuz city in Pavlodar region

-The city is located southwest of the capital of the region Pavlodar in the Pavlodar region.
-As of January 1, 2014, 130,903 residents lived in Ekibastuz.
-The agglomeration is home to 146,839 people.
+The city is located southwest of the regional capital, Pavlodar, in the Pavlodar region.
+As of January 1, 2014, Ekibastuz had a population of 130,903.
+The metropolitan area has a population of 146,839.

-The place was founded in 1898.
+The town was founded in 1898.
 In 1957, Ekibastuz was granted city rights after the population grew to 25,000.
-In the Stalin era, Ekibastuz had a large penal camp (PestschanLag, DalLag), whose prisoners had to perform forced labor in coal mines.
-In the Ekibastus camp, Alexander Solzhenitsyn was imprisoned, where his story “One day in the life of Ivan Denisovich” was written.
+During the Stalin era, Ekibastuz housed a large penal camp (PestschanLag, DalLag), whose prisoners were forced to perform forced labor in the coal mines.
+Alexander Solzhenitsyn was imprisoned in the Ekibastuz camp, where he wrote his story "One Day in the Life of Ivan Denisovich."

-There is a branch of Pavlodar State University, a cultural center with a modern cinema, a bazaar, a mosque and the Orthodox Church, as well as an airport for domestic flights (IATA code EKB).
+There is a branch of Pavlodar State University, a cultural center with a modern cinema, a bazaar, a mosque, and an Orthodox church, as well as a domestic airport (IATA code EKB).

-A popular vacation spot for residents of Ekibastus is the nearby Bayanauyl Natural Park - a small mountain range with bizarre rock formations and picturesque lakes.
+A popular recreation spot for Ekibastuz residents is the nearby Bayanaul Nature Park, a small mountain range with bizarre rock formations and picturesque lakes.

-The city is home to the football club FC Ekibastuz, as the successor to the club FC Ekibastuses.
-In real Aikido, the city is represented by the Association of Real Aikido Center Tensin Ekibastuz.
+The city is home to the FC Ekibastuz football club, the successor to the FC Ekibastuz club.
+In real aikido, the city is represented by the Tenshin Ekibastuz Real Aikido Center Association.

 Photogallery: